GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 #### Sheet: Table 5

 Period
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Area
--B4:J4 Area dimension taken as "England and Wales", "England", "Wales" -Converted all area labels to 9 digit ONS codes.
+- B4:J4 Area dimension taken as "England and Wales", "England", "Wales"
+- Converted all area labels to 9 digit ONS codes.
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Place of death
--B5:L5 the dimension "Place of death" taken as "Care Home", "Hospital","Elsewhere"
+- B5:L5 the dimension "Place of death" taken as "Care Home", "Hospital","Elsewhere"
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Date of death
--A6:A109 'Date of death' dimension taken as date types from column A plus 'Total'.
+- A6:A109 'Date of death' dimension taken as date types from column A plus 'Total'.
--Format to single day URI pattern.
+- Format to single day URI pattern.
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.
--ALL: Stored under the identifier 'Number of deaths of care home residents by place of death' -Added to dataframe 'Number of deaths of care home residents by place of death'
+- ALL: Stored under the identifier 'Number of deaths of care home residents by place of death'
+- Added to dataframe 'Number of deaths of care home residents by place of death'

 #### Table structure